andreswebs/gcp-cloudrun-pubsub-push-example/README.md

 free-tier cluster with the `mongodb/mongodbatlas` Terraform provider.

 To deploy using Atlas free-tier, the first Terraform run will fail, until a free-tier cluster is created manually.
+The `mongodb_atlas_host` and `mongodb_atlas_pubkey` values can be obtained after the cluster is created, and then a second TF run is needed to complete the creation.

 ## TODO: